 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Old Pangbournian Jess Rowe (Class of 2013) has made history after completing an extraordinary six-month row across the Pacific Ocean, becoming one half of the first all-female duo ever to complete the journey nonstop and unsupported.
+Old Pangbournian Jess Rowe (Class of 2013) has made history after completing an extraordinary six-month row across the Pacific Ocean, becoming one half of the first duo ever to complete the journey nonstop and unsupported.

 Rowe, from Hampshire, and her rowing partner Miriam Payne from East Yorkshire, arrived in Cairns, Australia, at 18:42 local time (09:42 BST) on Saturday 19 October 2025 - 165 days after setting off from Peru.